fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

             :param surrogate_function: Surrogate function used to calculate the gradient of the spiking function during backpropagation
             :param monitor_state: Whether to set up a monitor to save the voltage of the neurons and the spikes fired.
 If True, self.monitor is a dictionary, whose keys include 'v' and 's', recording voltage and output spike respectively.
 The corresponding value is a linked list.
 In order to save video memory (memory), what is stored in the list is the value of the original variable converted into a numpy array.
 Also note that the self.reset() function will clear these linked lists

 If you want to customize the new approximate gating function, you can refer to the code in ``clock_driven.surrogate``.
-Usually it is to define ``torch.autograd.Function``, and then encapsulate it into a subclass of ``torch.nn.Module``.
+Usually we define it as ``torch.autograd.Function``, and then encapsulate it into a subclass of ``torch.nn.Module``.

 Embed spiking neurons into deep networks
 ------------------------